-- On hybrid panels, the channel distribution among the codec modules is identical in IP and in SDI. - The connectors within a codec module are only able to work in play or record mode. - The play channels (OUT connectors) are always assigned from top to bottom, whether working in UHD-4K or HD:
+- On hybrid panels: - The IP connectors (SFP+) and the SDI connectors (BNC) can not be used simultaneously. - The channel distribution among the codec modules is identical in IP and in SDI. - The configurations supported are therefore identical in IP and SDI, with a limitation to 8-channel configurations in SDI (due to the reduced number of connectors per codec module). - The connectors within a codec module are only able to work in play or record mode. - The play channels (OUT connectors) are always assigned from top to bottom, whether working in UHD-4K or HD: